 Lovevery vs. Amazon

-I will say I personally tried to “recreate” the play kits to see if I could do it cheaper, and I let that whole concept go pretty quickly.
+Years ago, when I was personally deciding if Lovevery was worth it, I searched the internet to see if I could recreate the kits for cheaper.
+I subsequently let that whole concept go pretty quickly.
 These items are truly one of a kind – Lovevery produces them.
-It’s also entirely overwhelming and stressful to try to recreate these play kits, not to mention the items you buy won’t coordinate like the Lovevery ones do.
+It’s also entirely overwhelming and stressful to try to recreate these play kits, not to mention the items you buy won’t coordinate as the Lovevery ones do.

 Can you buy individual toys from Lovevery?